-Salmonella is a type of bacteria that can cause sickness.
-Symptoms might include diarrhea, fever, and stomach cramping.
-The symptoms typically appear 12 to 72 hours after being infected.
-Healthy individuals who get salmonella could feel sick for 4 to 7 days.
-Sometimes sick individuals need treatment in a hospital.
-Young children, older adults, and people with weakened immune systems are more likely to have problems.
-There are many types of salmonella bacteria.
-There is no vaccine to prevent salmonella infection.
+Symptoms of an infection can include diarrhea, fever, and stomach cramping.
+These symptoms typically appear 12 to 72 hours after being infected.
+People who get salmonella could feel sick for 4 to 7 days.
+An infection may be serious enough that treatment in a hospital is necessary.
+There is no vaccination that will prevent a salmonella infection.

 How can I become infected with salmonella?

 There are many ways to become infected with salmonella; however, foods are most often the source of an infection.
 To avoid this type of infection, it is important that eggs and meat are fully cooked.
 Raw fruits and vegetables, as well as unpasteurized milk and dairy products, can also be a source of salmonella.
 Fruits and vegetables should be always thoroughly washed whether cooked or eaten raw.

 Handling or coming into contact with animals such as amphibians, reptiles and birds is another way salmonella bacteria is spread to humans.
 These animals also leave behind the bacteria that can potentially infect humans who clean their aquariums or terrariums.
 The infectious bacteria can be found on healthy animals and doesn’t usually make the animals sick.
 It’s best to be cautious.
 Thoroughly wash your hands after handling these animals.
 Proper handling of animals and their living spaces will significantly reduce your chance of becoming infected with salmonella.